 When people go sugar free you know they can only think about sugar.
 Or if they say I’m giving up alcohol, you really keep thinking about how you’re NOT having a glass of wine this Friday.

 There is a big move at the moment to try and reduce the overall obesity epidemic across the country.
-There is a recent approach to try an 800 calorie a day diets for people who are obese or morbidly obese.
+A clinicla trial recently found a diet of 800 calories a day had positive results in the short term for people who are obese or morbidly obese.

 This is a very specific intervention that can help people who are significantly overweight.
 Eating an 800 calorie diet, over three weeks is going to be very, very tough for most people.

 With the help of professionals it can work, it might kickstart your weight loss, but it’s not a long term solution.

 It does really depend on your own situation and how much weight you are aiming to lose.

 Eating such a low calorie diet is a targeted intervention done under the care of professionals.
 Clinical studies understand how to reduce intake whilst also maintaining sufficient fibre sufficient protein and all the different nutrients that we need.

 When you go on a diet eating typical low fat dieting foods you might feel very tired.